International Master Materials Science & Engineering

-On this page you will find all relevant information for initiating and completing your master-level studies of materials science at Augsburg University.
-The Master‘s Program (M.Sc.) in Materials Science provides a high-level academic and research-oriented education on the synthesis, characterisation and processing of all classes of functional materials including, for example, energy materials, biomaterials, thermoelectrics, semiconductors, carbon materials, and OLEDs.
+On this page you will find all relevant information for initiating and completing your master-level studies of Materials Science & Engineering (MSE) at the University of Augsburg.
+The Master’s Program (M.Sc.) in Materials Science & Engineering provides a high-level academic and research-oriented education on the synthesis, characterisation and processing of all classes of structural and functional materials, including for example hybrid materials, high performance ceramics, composites, energy materials, biomaterials, thermoelectrics, semiconductors, carbon materials, and OLEDs.
+Special emphasis will be put on materials sustainability and on digital tools for materials science.

-Materials Science is an interdisciplinary field connecting several aspects of physics, chemistry, and methods for characterization and processing of materials.
-The continuative M.Sc.
-Materials Science program deepens the scientific expertise of your previous eduction, e.g. the understanding of various material properties and interactions between materials particularly with regard to application oriented research in science and technology.
+Materials Science is an interdisciplinary field connecting several aspects of engineering, physics, chemistry and methods for characterization and processing of materials.
+The consecutive M.Sc.
+Materials Science & Engineering program deepens the scientific expertise of your previous eduction, e.g. the understanding of various material properties and interactions between materials particularly with regard to application oriented research in science and technology.

-The Materials Science program of Augsburg University offers students a broad variety of elective courses to specialize in, like spintronics, porous materials, low temperature physics, nanostructers, and many more.
+The Materials Science & Engineering program of the University of Augsburg offers students a broad variety of elective courses to specialize in, like spintronics, porous materials, reinforced composites, low temperature physics, nanostructers and many more.
 Furthermore, through the corresponding method courses the theoretical knowledge can be enhanced with practical experience.

 The program also encourages you to socialize with fellow students from different countries and cultures in an agreeable international atmosphere.
-Augsburg University assures easy access to the program for foreign students, and enhances the international competitiveness of German students by providing all lectures and courses in English.
+The University of Augsburg assures easy access to the program for foreign students, and enhances the international competitiveness of German students by providing all lectures and courses in English.

 Why choose the Master of Science qualification?

-The Masters degree provides a professional and qualifying education in material science, and is a certification for enhanced expertise in material sciences, and thus, testifies that the candidate is capable to tackle scientific problems concerning materials independently and efficiently, by using modern methods.
-Also, the program aims towards well trained graduates to perform organizational, planning, and management duties in research institutes, industry, and public administration.
+The Masters degree provides a professional and qualifying education in materials science and engineering and is a certification for enhanced expertise in these topic, and thus testifies that the candidate is capable to tackle scientific problems concerning materials independently and efficiently, by the use of state of the art methods.
+Also, the program aims towards well trained graduates to perform organizational, planning, and management duties in research institutions, industry, and public administration.

 Information for students

-We strongly suggest that you familiarize yourself first with the Institute's various research activities in physics and materials science.
+We strongly suggest that you familiarize yourself first with the Institutes’ various research activities in physics, materials science and engineering.

-Study the information given on the sites concerning the International M.Sc.
-'Materials Science' carefully before composing your application!
+Study the information given on the pages concerning the International M.Sc.
+'Materials Science & Engineering' carefully before submitting your application!

 - University of Augsburg International Office